robertmatyasi/CV/matyasi_cv.md

 # Papers in progress

-(with Karolina Hübner) "Spinoza on intelligibility", *under review*

-"Spinoza's Modest Realism about Universals"

-"Cavendish’s Two Concepts of Nature"

-"Spinoza on Neccessity and Contingency"

-(with Damian Melamedoff) "Moore on the Unreality of Agent Relative Value"

-[TBD, multiple articles], in *Cambridge Spinoza Lexicon*, eds.
+"Expression", in *Cambridge Spinoza Lexicon*, eds.
 Karolina Hübner, Justin Steinberg.

+A paper on Cavendish's conception of nature

+Spinoza on species and qualitative identity

+Spinoza on contingency and necessity

 # Talks and Conference Papers